mslinn/jekyll_draft/README.md

 {% endif_page_draft %}
 ```

-Similarly, that the `unless_draft` then clause activates in `production` mode regardless of whether a page matches or not,
+Similarly, the `unless_draft` then clause activates in `production` mode regardless of whether a page matches or not,
 so you should not reference `matched_page` in a then clause without testing
 [`jekyll.environment`](https://jekyllrb.com/docs/configuration/environments/).